Bangladesh building tragedy down to West's cost squeeze: NGOs

 "If you've got that, then it's absolutely clear that you're not going to be able to have the right kind of building regulations, health and safety, fire safety.
 Those things will become more and more impossible as the cost price goes down."

-Hilary said the push for lower costs inevitably led to factories cutting corners.
-"As a result of that, we see the sort of disaster that happened yesterday," he said.
+Hilary said the push for lower costs inevitably led to factories cutting corners: "As a result of that, we see the sort of disaster that happened yesterday."

 War on Want and its partner in Bangladesh, the National Garment Workers' Federation, called on major international buyers to be held to account.